trychlos/pwix-accounts-ui/README.md

     Items to be displayed in replacement of the standard ones.

-    Only applies if a dropdown menu is to be opened as the button action.
+    Only applies when:
+    - `currentUser` is `true`
+    - `initialDisplay` is `AccountsUI.C.Display.DROPDOWNBUTTON`

-    Value: a single HTML string which is expected to be the `<li>...</li>` inner HTML, or an array of such strings, or a function which takes no argument and returns a single HTML string or an array.
+    Accepted values are a single HTML string which is expected to be the `<li>...</li>` inner HTML, or an array of such strings, or a function which takes no argument and returns a single HTML string or an array.

-    Default: standard items.
+    Defaults to the standard items.

 - `loggedItemsAfter`
 - `unloggedItemsAfter`

     Items to be added after the standard items of the dropdown menu.

-    Only applies if a dropdown menu is to be opened as the button action.
+    Only applies when:
+    - `currentUser` is `true`
+    - `initialDisplay` is `AccountsUI.C.Display.DROPDOWNBUTTON`

-    Value: a single HTML string which is expected to be the `<li>...</li>` inner HTML, or an array of such strings, or a function which takes no argument and returns a single HTML string or an array.
+    Accepted values are a single HTML string which is expected to be the `<li>...</li>` inner HTML, or an array of such strings, or a function which takes no argument and returns a single HTML string or an array.

-    Default: none.
+    Defaults to none.

 - `loggedItemsBefore`
 - `unloggedItemsBefore`

     Items to be added before the standard items of the dropdown menu.

-    Only applies if a dropdown menu is to be opened as the button action.
+    Only applies when:
+    - `currentUser` is `true`
+    - `initialDisplay` is `AccountsUI.C.Display.DROPDOWNBUTTON`

-    Value: a single HTML string which is expected to be the `<li>...</li>` inner HTML, or an array of such strings, or a function which takes no argument and returns a single HTML string or an array.
+    Accepted values are a single HTML string which is expected to be the `<li>...</li>` inner HTML, or an array of such strings, or a function which takes no argument and returns a single HTML string or an array.

-    Default: none.
+    Defaults to none.

 - `renderMode`

     When displayed, whether the template is rendered as a modal dialog of its own, or inside a `<div>...</div>` provided by the application (where the template has been inserted).

+    This configuration parameter applies whether we are following the usual account workflow for the current user, or when we only want display a panel.

     Accepted values are:

     - `AccountsUI.C.Render.MODAL`
     - `AccountsUI.C.Render.DIV`

-    Default: to `AccountsUI.C.Render.MODAL`: when visible, the template is rendered as a modal dialog.
+    Defaults to `AccountsUI.C.Render.MODAL`: when visible, the panels are rendered in a modal dialog.

 - `initialPanel`

     Through the `acUserLogin` template, the application may also use this package to display any of the *accounts* panels, outside of the normal login/logout workflow.
-This is accomplished by configuring for displaying a single panel.
+This is accomplished by configuring the component to display a single panel.

     This parameter designates the panel to be initially displayed when this `acUserLogin` template is instanciated.

+    Only applies when:
+    - `initialDisplay` is `AccountsUI.C.Display.PANEL`

-    Possible values are:
+    Accepted values are:

     - `AccountsUI.C.Panel.NONE`
     - `AccountsUI.C.Panel.SIGNIN`